bioteam/sLAM/README.md

 #### Using Tensorflow from a container

-Containers may be available that package the right versions of CUDA with some framework.
-For example, at TACC you can download a container made by NVIDIA which supplies CUDA, Python, and Tensorflow:
+Containers may be available that package all the right versions of CUDA and Python with some framework.
+For example, at Texas Advanced Computing Center you can download a Tensorflow container from NVIDIA:

 ```sh
 srun -N 1 -n 10 -p rtx-dev -t 60:00 --pty bash